Lynne Kosky: After politics

 Kosky was diagnosed with breast cancer in August 2011, and had been undergoing treatment when she contracted toxic shock syndrome following surgery.
 On 4 December 2014, Kosky died from the disease in Melbourne, aged 56.

+She was posthumously inducted onto the Victorian Honour Roll of Women in 2015.

 State funeral

 Kosky was accorded a State funeral at Williamstown Town Hall, Melbourne on 12 December 2014, which was attended by the Premier of Victoria; the official representative of the Governor of Victoria; the Federal Leader of the Opposition; former premiers; current and former ministers; and political, educational and cultural figures from across Australia.
 The reading was delivered by the Hon Daniel Andrews MP Premier of Victoria, and tributes were spoken by the Rev. Alan Marr, the Hon Steve Bracks AC former Premier of Victoria, Mr Peter Gordon, Mrs Di Fleming, Mr Jackson Williamson (Kosky's son) and Ms Hana Williamson (Kosky's daughter).